An Interview with Eclypses Chief Innovation Officer, David Schoenberger

 - Select solutions that provide security to the lifecycle of the data journey — focus your efforts to deliver secured data packets to the final endpoint.
 Many devices only protect data to the first “hop” and not to the final endpoint (like the analytics engines, video player, SCADA system, etc.)

 David Schoenberger: Be diligent, my advice is to:

 - Only choose applications and devices that can prove data security instead of intrusion security.

 - Only use devices that promise to deliver the data securely to the FINAL endpoint.

 - Only use devices that prove their security cryptography is NIST approved.

 What can we expect moving forward?

-The MTE technology is utilized into the MTE Toolkit to enhance data security on your mobile applications (MTE Mobile), IoT devices (MTE Connect) and web browser sessions (MTE Web).
-If you would like to learn about how our MTE Technology can work for your organization, please email us at directly at email@example.com.
+The MTE technology is utilized in the MTE toolkit to enhance data security on your mobile applications (MTE Mobile), IoT devices (MTE Connect), and web browser sessions (MTE Web).
+If you would like to learn about how our MTE technology can work for your organization, please email us directly at [email protected].